 Compensation and awards for associates are tied to and dependent on delivering our strategy and promises in a sustainable way.
-The performance criteria in our incentive Performance Indicators related to all section, on page 101
+The performance criteria in our incentive plans for management associates include Performance Indicators related to all three promises.

+section, on page 101